-The Foglight application server monitoring solutions, Foglight for Microsoft .NET and Foglight for Java EE Technologies, share a single tile view as of version 5.9.1.
-For older versions of the Cartridge for Microsoft .NET, see the .NET Tile.
+NOTE: The Foglight application server monitoring solutions, Foglight for Microsoft .NET and Foglight for Java EE Technologies, share a single tile view as of version 5.9.1.
+For older versions of the Cartridge for Microsoft .NET, see the .NET tile.

-.NET Tile
+.NET tile

-Use the .NET tile to gather performance information about the state of .NET transactions monitored by the Cartridge for Microsoft .NET, version 5.6.x or earlier.
+Use the .NET tile to gather performance information about the state of .NET $^{\otimes}$ transactions monitored by Foglight for Microsoft .NET, version 5.6.x or earlier.